Skip to main content

 What happens after I get a tentative selection letter?

 Following receipt of a tentative selection letter, you must complete pre-employment requirements.
 These requirements vary by position.
 All positions require security vetting and a drug test.
 Your potential position may also require a medical exam, fitness exam or additional testing.
-Security vetting takes an average of three months to complete, but the process can vary from two weeks to one year, depending on both your personal history and the level of security vetting required for the position.
+Obtain more detailed information about the personnel vetting process.

 Am I guaranteed a job if I receive a tentative selection letter?